-Minehito Yoshimura joined the company in 2007 and is currently the room chief at the First concept design Center of the Creative Headquarters.
-He has worked on a wide range concept design, from commercial spaces to private residences, and is committed to creating spaces that move people's hearts with his unique philosophy of "concept design the entire atmosphere."
+Minehito Yoshimura, who joined the company in 2007, currently serves as Room Chief at the First concept design Center of the Creative Division.
+He handles a wide range concept design, from commercial spaces to private residences, and is committed to creating spaces that move people's hearts with his unique philosophy of "concept design the entire atmosphere."
 He talks about his passion for his work and his new challenges as a designer.

-"concept design the entire air" - Behind the scenes of a project that creates new value
+"concept design the entire atmosphere."
+The story behind a project that creates new value.

 ▲ ANNIVERSAIRE Omotesando

-Yoshimura belongs to NOMURA concept design Center concept design Division 5, Creative Headquarters.
-As a room chief, he works with the planning team on a wide range of concept design from commercial spaces to residential buildings.
+Yoshimura belongs to concept design Department 5 of the First concept design Center, Creative Headquarters, NOMURA Co.,Ltd. As Room Chief, he works on a wide range of concept design, from commercial spaces to residences, sometimes in collaboration with the planning team.

-Yoshimura: "Specifically, I have concept design over 10 houses, including private residences, as well as a casual Italian restaurant, a luxury watch shop in Ginza, and a members-only salon for the wealthy.
-I am involved in a wide range of projects, from large to small lifestyle spaces."
+Yoshimura: "Specifically, I've concept design over 10 houses, including private residences, as well as a variety of other projects such as a casual Italian restaurant, a high-end watch shop in Ginza, and a members-only salon for the wealthy.
+I'm involved in a wide range of projects, from large spaces to small spaces related to lifestyle."

 One of the features of Yoshimura's work is his collaboration with the planning team, which is particularly effective in projects that aim to create new value.

-The inclusion of the planning team enabled us to carry out in-depth analysis of related data from perspectives other than concept design, such as the characteristics of people who visit Omotesando, trends in the wedding market, and the worldview desired for corporate parties.
-They also helped us put concept design into words well, which added depth to concept design of each floor and made it easier to communicate to customers.
-I think the interesting thing about NOMURA is the environment where we can cooperate across team boundaries, and I've learned a lot from it."
+Having the planning team involved allowed us to conduct in-depth analysis of relevant data from perspectives other than concept design, such as the characteristics of people who come to Omotesando, trends in the wedding market, and the worldview desired for corporate parties.
+Their skillful articulation of concept design also added depth to concept design of each floor, making it easier for customers to understand.
+I think the environment where teams can collaborate across boundaries is what makes NOMURA Co.,Ltd. so interesting, and I personally learn a lot from it."

 Yoshimura's attitude towards work is filled with a spirit of challenge, always trying to create something new.

-Yoshimura: "Almost all of our clients want to create new ways of using things and scenes that have never been seen before, and we look forward to new worldviews and ideas.
-Sometimes we are asked to have a global perspective, not just a Japanese one.
-When working on such challenging projects, we always keep in mind that we want to have fun with concept design.
+Yoshimura: "Almost all of our clients want to create new ways of using our products and new scenarios that have never existed before, and they expect us to propose new worldviews and ways of thinking.
+Sometimes they require a global perspective, not just a Japanese one.
+When working on such challenging projects, what I always keep in mind is to enjoy concept design."

-When you try to create something new, you hit a lot of obstacles.
+When you try to create something new, you'll run into all sorts of obstacles.
 But I think it's important to enjoy even that process.
-When you start to hear people say, "I'm looking forward to the finished product," that's a sign that you're on the way to a good concept design.
-Ultimately, the important indicators are whether it's a space that you want to take your loved ones to and whether you're excited about it."
+When people start saying, "I'm really looking forward to seeing it finished," that's a sign that you're heading towards a good concept design.
+Ultimately, the important indicators are whether it's a space you'd want to bring someone important to you, and whether you're excited about it."

-"Spaces that blend into people's lives."
-A passion for concept design that connects people and spaces
+"Spaces that blend seamlessly into people's lives."
+A passion for concept design that connects people and spaces.

-Yoshimura says that what inspired him to pursue a career in spatial concept design was an experience he had in high school.
+Yoshimura says that an experience he had in high school was what led him to pursue a career in spatial concept design.

 Yoshimura: When I was in high school, I often went to a local coffee chain to study.
 I noticed that a cup of coffee costing just 140 yen was part of the daily lives of many different people.
 There was a regular old man who came at the same time every week, someone who teaches English conversation, and a couple who always sat at the same table and chatted.

-With a strong passion for spatial concept design he went on to study at an art university.
-During his time at university, he had the opportunity to take a class from Shigechiyo Suzuki, the current Executive Creative Director of NOMURA, and through his interactions after class, he began to develop an interest in the company.
+Driven by a strong passion for spatial concept design, she enrolled in an art university.
+While there, she had the opportunity to take a class taught by Shigechiyo Suzuki, the current Executive Creative Director of NOMURA Co.,Ltd., and through interactions after class, she began to develop an interest in the company.

-Yoshimura: "Every time we met, he would talk about his work with a smile on his face and look like he was having fun.
+Yoshimura: "Every time, he would talk about his work with a big smile on his face and seem to enjoy it.
 Suzuki was in his mid-50s at the time.
-Seeing someone with many subordinates talking about their work with such enthusiasm made me think, 'This company's designers are so lively and energetic.'
-So I started to look into NOMURA, had an interview and decided to join the company."
+Seeing someone in a position of authority with many subordinates talking about his work with such enthusiasm, I thought, 'This company has designers who are full of life and energy.'
+So I started researching NOMURA Co.,Ltd., interviewed, and decided to join the company."

-After joining the company, Yoshimura began his career as concept design in the commercial environment company, and in 2010, he joined the concept design team called "AND".
+After joining the company, Yoshimura began his career as concept design in the Commercial Environment Company.
+Then, in 2010, he became a member of the concept design team called "AND".

 Among them, I will never forget the first time I was entrusted with the project of a restaurant called"GENIE'S TOKYO".
 I learned the difficulty of creating a restaurant while considering various factors such as the profitability and facilities of the restaurant, and the flow of staff and customers.
 As a designer, I did not just draw pictures, but also worked with people from various industries to create a restaurant."